anoma/namada-docs/docs/src/troubleshooting.md

 If you missed setting up as a validator pre-genesis, this means you must set up to become one post-genesis.
 It is not possible to add pre-genesis validators once the chain has been launched (as by definition).
 Instead, any full-node can become a validator through self-bonding NAM tokens.

-### Tendermint
+### CometBFT (tendermint) issues

-When facing tendermint issues as a validator, the most common cause of the issue is that we are running the wrong version of tendermint.
+When facing CometBFT issues as a validator, the most common cause of the issue is that we are running the wrong version of CometBFT.
 Keep an eye on the testnet docs [here](./introduction/install/intro.md)

 ```admonish note